 About the test

-- Who should get tested: You should get tested for HIV if you have had unprotected sex with a partner who could be HIV positive.
+- Who should get tested: Anyone can take an HIV test.
+You should get tested for HIV if you may be at risk of HIV, for example you have had unprotected sex with a partner who could be HIV positive.

-- When to get tested: HIV tests are not reliable until 90 days after infection.
+- When to get tested: This HIV test is not reliable until 90 days after infection.
 You need to get tested at least 90 days after the date you may have been infected.
-If you get tested sooner, your result may not be reliable and you need to re-test to confirm your result once the 90 days have passed.
+You can get tested sooner, but your result may not be reliable and you need to re-test to confirm your result once the 90 days have passed.

 - How the test is taken: The nurse or pharmacist will use a fine needle to prick your finger and collect a small blood sample.